Bob8259/ICSAA/README.md

 ## Current concerns

 Nowadays, there are various versions of CAPTCHA.
 However, none of those are secure against bots.
 This paragraph will discuss the potential weak points of the current CAPTCHA.
 This [GitHub project](https://github.com/sml2h3/ddddocr) provides some solutions for some current CAPTCHA.
 Some of the following examples use the code or images from that project.
+Some of the following examples are from the Internet.
+The following examples are for research and study only.
+If you use the following examples to commit illegal acts, you will be responsible for the consequences

 1. **Traditional Text CAPTCHA**